lv042/Weather-Wizard/docs/user_manual.md

-1. Power on the device and wait for it to start up.
+1. Power on the Weather Wizard and wait for it to start up.
-2. Wait a few seconds until the device starts in AP mode.
+2. Wait a few seconds until the Wemos starts in AP mode.
 A Wi-Fi network named "WeatherWizard AutoConnect" will appear.
 3. Connect to this Wi-Fi network with your computer or mobile device.
 4. A window will open which will ask you to connect to a Wi-Fi network.
 Go to Scan Network, select your network and enter the password.